-Scheduling your annual furnace maintenance helps keep your furnace running up to 30 percent more efficient and helps extend the life of your furnace.
-But things can still stop working, and when they do, you may feel like you’re always hearing about something else.
+Scheduling your seasonal furnace maintenance helps keep your furnace operating up to 30 percent more efficient and helps extend the life of the equipment.
+But things could still stop working, and when they do, you might feel like you’re always hearing about something else.

 This time it’s your heat exchanger, next time it’s your control valve.
 Now you need to replace your flame sensor.